NREL/tyche/doc-src/optimizers.rst

 :math: `\lambda_{1}q_{11} + \lambda_{2}q_{21} + \lambda_{3}q_{31} = \sum_{i} \lambda_{i}q_{i1}`

-We have the additional constraint on the $\lambda$ variables that
+We have the additional constraint on the :math: `\lambda` variables that

 :math: `\sum_{i} \lambda_{i} = 1`

 These equations, combined with the integer variables :math: `y_{ii'} = \{ y_{12}, y_{13}, y_{23} \}`, can be used to construct a mixed-integer linear optimization problem.

-The MILP that uses this formulation to minimize capital subject to a investment budget :math: `B` is as follows:
+The MILP that uses this formulation to minimize a technology metric subject to a investment budget :math: `B` is as follows:

 :math: `\min_{y, \lambda} \lambda_{1}q_{11} + \lambda_{2}q_{21} + \lambda_{3}q_{31}`